 the two blocks shown at right will be

-used to make the basis for a
+the basis for a

 repeated design.